AngelDHackerman/backend-dev/typescript_challanges/README.md

 Define a TypeScript interface named `UserProfile` that represents a user's profile.
 The profile should have the following properties: `id` (number), `username` (string), `email` (string), and `dateOfBirth` (optional string).
-Write a function that takes an object of type `UserProfile` and returns the user's age if the `dateOfBirth` is provided.
+Write a function that takes an object of type `UserProfile` and returns the user's name and email.
+And age if the `dateOfBirth` is provided.

 __Input:__